 Lain was the perfect host (and I was quickly learning that he's a model Executive Director).
 He checked on me again when he finished the tour and asked if I wanted to see the attic.
 "Absolutely," I enthusiastically said following him to the stairs.

 The four of us climbed to the second story (which is actually a half story) of the home.
 Lain had explained earlier that the second story was built after Harris bought the home, intended probably as a writer's workshop, but it ended up not being used by the family so much.
-Today, it’s used as primarily as storage.
+Today, it’s used primarily as storage.

 |The Dining Room|

 I would be hard pressed to pick a favorite room in the house, but in the top few would be the storytelling room.
 Brer Rabbit, Brer Fox, Brer Bear, and Tar Baby welcome guests to the room.
-The original mail box where wrens maid their nests every year, the namesake of the home, is also in this room.
+The original mail box where wrens made their nests every year, the namesake of the home, is also in this room.